odomlab2/sci-rocket/docs/index.md

 2. Download and install snakemake (e.g. using conda or micromamba):

       ```bash
-      # This will install snakemake (7.32.4) into a new conda environment called 'snakemake'
+      # This will install snakemake (7.32.4) + Python 3.11.7 into a new conda environment called 'snakemake'
-      micromamba create -c conda-forge -c bioconda -n snakemake snakemake==7.32.4 mamba
+      micromamba create -c conda-forge -c bioconda -n snakemake snakemake==7.32.4 python==3.11.7 mamba
       # Switch to the 'snakemake' environment
       micromamba activate snakemake
       ```